Creating a Dementia-Friendly Environment: Designing Spaces for Safety and Comfort

 By incorporating these techniques, you’ll create a warm and inviting atmosphere that helps promote feelings of safety and comfort.

-Remember, though, that even with careful around window placements, it’s still important to strike a balance between harnessing ample sunlight and minimising potential issues related to glare and shadows.
+Remember, though, that even with careful planning around window placements, it’s still important to strike a balance between harnessing ample sunlight and minimising potential issues related to glare and shadows.

 Our next section explore how to reduce glare and shadows while maintaining a dementia-friendly environment.